Tucker in DeKalb County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
-33° 51.278′ N, 84° 13.019′ W. Marker is in Tucker, Georgia, in DeKalb County.
-Marker is on LaVista Road (State Road 8) 0.1 miles east of Fellowship Road, on the left when traveling west.
+33° 51.174′ N, 84° 13.705′ W. Marker is in Tucker, Georgia, in DeKalb County.
+Marker is at the intersection of Lavista Road (Georgia Route 236) and Midvale Road, on the right when traveling west on Lavista Road.
 Touch for map.
 Marker is in this post office area: Tucker GA 30084, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Garrard's & Lightburn's to Stone Mountain (approx. 0.3 miles Logan’s Corps Moves to Henderson’s Mill (approx. 0.7 miles away); Logan’s 15th Corps & Garrard’s Cavalry (approx. 1.8 miles away); Site: Henderson’s Mill (approx. 2.1 miles away); The March to Decatur (approx. 2.3 miles away); Logan's 15th & Blair's 17th A.C. to Decatur (approx. 2.4 miles away); Federal Left Wing to Decatur (approx. 3 miles away); Dodge's & Blair's Columns Separate (approx. 3.7 miles away).
+At least 8 other markers Garrard's & Lightburn's to Stone Mountain (approx. 0.6 miles away); Browning's Courthouse (approx. 0.7 miles away); Site: Hendersonís Mill (approx. 1Ĺ miles away); The March to Decatur (approx. 1.7 miles away); Logan's 15th & Blair's 17th A.C. to Decatur (approx. 1.7 miles away); Loganís 15th Corps & Garrardís Cavalry (approx. 2 miles away); Federal Left Wing to Decatur (approx. 2.4 miles away); Dodge's & Blair's Columns Separate (approx. 3.1 miles away).
 Touch for a list and map of all markers in Tucker.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 4, 2008, by Felch Dumas of Decatur, Georgia.
-This page has been viewed 1,257 times since then and 174 times this year.
-Photos: 1, 2. submitted on August 4, 2008, by Felch Dumas of Decatur, Georgia.
-3, 4. submitted on April 21, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page originally submitted on March 25, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 973 times since then and 26 times this year.
+Photos: 1, 2, 3. submitted on March 25, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.